sgtpep/test-crypto-prices/README.md

 - The app was created from [`redux-typescript`](https://github.com/reduxjs/cra-template-redux-typescript) template.
 - The state management is based on `@react/toolkit` with its concept of state slices.
+- Added nominal types to some primitive values (like ids, amounts, etc.) to distinguish them from basic types.
+See https://basarat.gitbook.io/typescript/main-1/nominaltyping, https://github.com/Microsoft/TypeScript/issues/202 for details.